-What is account-based marketing – and why does it make sense?
+What is account-based marketing (abm), and is it right for your business?

 Account-based marketing (ABM) is a way to identify and target key business accounts on a one-to-one basis.